 California Bach Society presents Handel in Rome:

-Soprano soloist in Laudate Pueri Dominum and the justly famous Dixit Dominus.
+Handel's exciting Laudate Pueri Dominum presented alongside the justly famous Dixit Dominus.
 Fellow soloists Paul Flight, countertenor; James Hogan, tenor; Jeffrey Fields, baritone; joined by a 30-voice choir and a Baroque ensemble of strings, oboes, and organ.

 April 2018, San Francisco, CA

 Calvary Chancel Choir & Orchestra presents Handel’s oratorio

 Israel In Egypt.
 This monumental work tells the story of the Israelites' journey from captivity to deliverance.

 Cantigas and other Iberian music with Aquila: Shira Kammen & Peter Maund at Los Cenzontles Mexican Cultural Center.

 Phoebe and Shira Kammen conduct Women's Antique Vocal Ensemble WAVE in a Spring offering of chants and polyphony inspired by the celestial lights in the sky.